List of Naruto characters: Itachi Uchiha

 Itachi Uchiha (うちは イタチ, Uchiha Itachi) is a former ninja of Konohagakure, the older brother of Sasuke Uchiha, and the partner of Kisame Hoshigaki.
-Though having spent his early youth as the prodigy of the Uchiha clan, Itachi is treated as a villain for much of the series.
+Though having spent his early youth as the prodigy of the Uchiha clan, Itachi is treated as the antagonist for much of the series.
 He is initially portrayed as being solely responsible for the killing of his entire clan and family, sparing only his brother, Sasuke Uchiha, with the explanation that he was testing his abilities.
-Around the time of his death his villainous role is downplayed; not only is he revealed to offer help to Obito Uchiha in killing the clan, though it is revealed in part two that he performed the massacre under the orders of Konoha's leadership so as to prevent an Uchiha coup d'état.
+Around the time of his death, his villainous role is downplayed; not only is he revealed to offer help to Obito Uchiha in killing the clan, though it is revealed in part two that he performed the massacre under the orders of Konoha's leadership to prevent an Uchiha coup d'état.
+While battling Sasuke Uchiha, Itachi died in battle due to an unknown illness.
+Itachi was eventually resurrected by Kabuto during the Fourth Great Ninja War but managed to break free from Kabuto's control, and, together with Sasuke, defeats Kabuto.
 In the Japanese anime, Itachi's voice actor is Hideo Ishikawa.
 His first voice actor in the English anime was Skip Stellrecht, who voiced Itachi in episodes 29 and 30, but in all following appearances, he has been voiced by Crispin Freeman.